Best places to visit in the USA during Christmas

 From enjoying the sunny sandy beaches to exploring the beautiful Christmas shops, decorated boats cruising down the local waterways, Christmas lights, and countless food stalls, Miami is one of the best Christmas vacations in Florida.

 Head to Santa Claus’s Enchanted Forest, a holiday theme park in Miami.
 Whether you have a kid or not, you will love this place.
-Apart from the holiday light show, Christmas karaoke, tall Christmas tree, and holiday displays, you can enjoy magic shows, motocross events, a circus, and thrill rides.
+Apart from the holiday light show, Christmas karaoke, tall Christmas tree, and holiday displays, you can enjoy magic shows, moross events, a circus, and thrill rides.

 After that, visit the 50 feet tall Christmas tree at Bayfront Park in downtown Miami.
 The tree is decorated with festive lights the day after Thanksgiving and stays until January.